EdvardHolden/gnn-entailment-caption/README.md

 # Experiments

 Problem representation experiments for the thesis chapter, described briefly here.
-Consists of three main experiments over two tasks: premise selection and graph similarity.
+It Consists of three main experiments over two tasks: premise selection and graph similarity.
 Need to specify the model parameters in the respective `params.json` files.

 ## Experiment 1: Graph connectivity and GCN direction